env3d/nanogpt-lesson/README.md

 python3.

 ```
-$ sudo apt install python-is-python3
+# Python 3.x is installed by default on ubuntu 22.04
-# we might as well install pip, since pip is not installed by default
+# But we need to install pip, since pip is not installed by default
 $ sudo apt install python3-pip
 ```